markNZed/processism-react-three/storyboard.md

 ### 11.2.3.
 Narration
 For much of history, the natural sciences and the humanities have been treated as separate domains.
 The natural sciences often focus on simple, measurable systems using formal models and quantitative methods, while the humanities explore human experiences, employing qualitative methods to understand our complex, subjective realities.

-Processism bridges this divide, recognizing that both disciplines are crucial for understanding the full complexity of the world.
+Process Philosophy bridges this divide, recognizing that both disciplines are crucial for understanding the full complexity of the world.
 In simple systems, like those studied in physics or chemistry, we can often create formal, algorithmic models that give us accurate predictions.
 However, as we shift to more complex systems—those that involve self-referential processes, emergent behaviors, and multiple interacting levels—no single model can capture everything.

 This is where the natural sciences and the humanities converge.
 The humanities, with their focus on subjective and relational aspects, provide insights that formal models alone cannot grasp.
 Meanwhile, the structured, formal techniques of the natural sciences offer powerful tools for analyzing certain elements of complexity.

-In relational biology, a field closely aligned with processism, formal modeling of complex systems became possible only in the mid-20th century.
+In relational biology, a field closely aligned with process philosophy, formal modeling of complex systems became possible only in the mid-20th century.
 Today, there is a unique opportunity for collaboration between these fields.
 By combining quantitative and qualitative approaches, we can build richer, more comprehensive models of complex human systems.
 Through action research, where theories are tested and refined in real-world contexts, we can ensure that our models are not only theoretically sound but also practically relevant.

-Processism encourages us to view the sciences and humanities as complementary forces.
+Process Philosophy encourages us to view the sciences and humanities as complementary forces.
 Together, they provide a more nuanced understanding of the intricate, evolving systems that shape our reality.

 ## 11.3.
 Scene: Meta-presentation
 ### 11.3.1.
 Objective
-Explain this presentation as one perspective on processism, acknowledging its strengths, weaknesses, and opportunities.
+Explain this presentation as one perspective on process philosophy, acknowledging its strengths, weaknesses, and opportunities.
 Introduce the idea that the visual language used can be adapted to other process-centric perspectives.
 ### 11.3.2.
 Animation
 Begin with a zoom-out from the final scene of the presentation, revealing the entire sequence of scenes as part of a larger, interconnected network.
 This network forms a web of relations, with each scene represented as a node connected by lines (representing the flow of concepts).
-Gradually, the view shifts to highlight the presentation itself as a single node within an even broader context, suggesting that this presentation is one of many possible perspectives on processism.
+Gradually, the view shifts to highlight the presentation itself as a single node within an even broader context, suggesting that this presentation is one of many possible perspectives on process philosophy.
 The scene ends with the presentation’s visual elements morphing into different styles, illustrating their adaptability to other contexts and perspectives.
 ### 11.3.3.
 Narration
-As we conclude this exploration of processism, it’s important to recognize that what you’ve experienced is one perspective—a particular way of engaging with and understanding the core ideas of processism.
+As we conclude this exploration of process philosophy, it’s important to recognize that what you’ve experienced is one perspective—a particular way of engaging with and understanding the core ideas of process philosophy.

-This presentation is not a final statement or a fixed truth about processism.
+This presentation is not a final statement or a fixed truth about process philosophy.
 Instead, it serves as a stepping stone, offering a structured approach to introducing these concepts.
-Its strength lies in its use of visual language to make abstract ideas more tangible, building a coherent narrative that connects various dimensions of processism.
+Its strength lies in its use of visual language to make abstract ideas more tangible, building a coherent narrative that connects various dimensions of process philosophy.

 Yet, like all perspectives, this presentation has its limitations.
-It focuses on certain aspects of processism while potentially overlooking others.
+It focuses on certain aspects of process philosophy while potentially overlooking others.
 The visual language we've used, though helpful, is itself an abstraction — a tool to simplify complex ideas.
 In doing so, it inevitably leaves out some nuances and intricacies that are essential for a deeper understanding.

 This brings us to the opportunities that lie ahead.
 The framework and visual tools introduced here are not static; they are flexible, open to adaptation, expansion, or even reimagination.
-Processism itself encourages change and evolution, reminding us that each perspective is part of a broader, evolving process.
+Process Philosophy itself encourages change and evolution, reminding us that each perspective is part of a broader, evolving process.

-This presentation offers one lens to view processism, but it is far from the only one.
+This presentation offers one lens to view process philosophy, but it is far from the only one.
 As you continue your journey, use this framework as a guide, but don’t hesitate to modify, challenge, or transform it.
-Processism thrives on reinterpretation, and the real insights come from your own engagement with these ideas in the context of your experiences and relationships.
+Process Philosophy thrives on reinterpretation, and the real insights come from your own engagement with these ideas in the context of your experiences and relationships.

 ## 11.4.
 Scene: Conclusion
 ### 11.4.1.
 Objective
 Provide potential next steps
 ### 11.4.2.
 Animation
 ### 11.4.3.
 Narration
-We've reached the end of this presentation on processism, but this is just one step in a much larger journey.
+We've reached the end of this presentation on process philosophy, but this is just one step in a much larger journey.
 You may choose to revisit parts of the presentation, reflecting on the ideas with the help of the AI tutor, or you might explore new perspectives and paradigms that resonate with your own context.

-Remember, processism is not just an intellectual exercise.
+Remember, process philosophy is not just an intellectual exercise.
 It offers a new way of experiencing and engaging with the world.
 It invites you to heighten your sensitivity to relationships and processes, many of which operate unconsciously.
-This presentation can only point toward the experience of processism—true understanding comes through practice.
+This presentation can only point toward the experience of process philosophy—true understanding comes through practice.

-Learning to live processism is like learning to ride a bike.
+Learning to live process philosophy is like learning to ride a bike.
 No matter how much theory you absorb, real comprehension emerges only through direct, hands-on experience.
-At first, processism is a new way of understanding reality.
+At first, process philosophy is a new way of understanding reality.
 Over time, it becomes a new way of experiencing reality.
-Eventually, you become comfortable with the not-knowing, allowing processism to guide you beyond rigid certainty.
+Eventually, you become comfortable with the not-knowing, allowing process philosophy to guide you beyond rigid certainty.

 This is not a destination, but a journey.
 There are stages of development, and mastery comes not from rushing forward but from fully engaging with where you are now, letting the next stages emerge naturally.
 As you continue, may you find ever more sensitive and profound ways to see, feel, and engage with the world around you.